technocouple/gpt3-dfcx-phrase-generator/README.md

 # gpt3-dfcx-phrase-generator
-Automation using OpenAI Completions(GenerativeAI) to generate TrainingPhrases for an Intent in Google dialogflowCX.
+Automation using OpenAI Completions (GenerativeAI) API to generate TrainingPhrases for an Intent in Google Dialogflow CX.